stochastic-sisyphus/research/verification-reversal.md

 As outputs multiply, verification resources spread thinner.
 A simple representation:

-v(Y, θ) = θ · g(Y/θ),  g'(·) < 0
+v(Y, θ) = θ · g(Y/θ),  g’(·) < 0

 The verification rate per artifact declines as the ratio of artifacts to verification capacity rises.
 This is not a contingent fact about current organizations; it is a structural property of the production function.
 Verification does not scale the way generation scales.

 > **Prediction 1 (Wedge Growth).** If dY_t/dt > 0 while dθ_t/dt ≤ 0, then:
 >
 > d/dt(TFP_t^measured - TFP_t^actual) > 0

 ### 7.2 Epistemic Debt as a Stock

 Let C_s(t) denote the complexity (or volume) of epistemically loaded artifacts: the systems, reports, codebases, and models that an organization relies upon but may not fully understand.
-Let G_c(t) denote the system's cognitive grasp: the capacity to verify, comprehend, and maintain those artifacts, a function of verification capacity θ_t and verification skill κ_t.
+Let G_c(t) denote the system’s cognitive grasp: the capacity to verify, comprehend, and maintain those artifacts, a function of verification capacity θ_t and verification skill κ_t.

 > **Definition (Epistemic Debt).**
 >
 > D_e(T) = ∫₀^T (C_s(t) - G_c(t)) dt

 Under sustained underuse of verification tasks, verification skill decays: